GSA/digitalgov.gov/content/posts/2012-04-26-noaas-release-mako-app.md

 ---
+url: /2012/04/26/noaas-release-mako-app/
 date: 2012-04-26 2:26:08 -0400
-title: 'NOAA&amp;#8217;s Release Mako App'
+title: 'NOAA&#8217;s Release Mako App'
 summary: 'Mobile Gov Experiences&nbsp;are agency stories about creating anytime, anywhere, any device government services and info.
 This entry is a story shared by National Oceanic and Atmospheric Administration (NOAA).
 The&nbsp;Release Mako App&nbsp;was created for fisherman to report their catch and releases of&nbsp;shortfin mako sharks&nbsp;in real time.
 Why'
-authors: [jparcell]
 categories:
-  - 'crowdsourcing-citizen-science'
+  - 'Crowdsourcing &amp; Citizen Science'
   - Mobile
 tag:
   - crowdsourcing